Code-Institute-Submissions/paulday966-milestone1/README.md

 * [Ackowledgements](https://github.com/paulday966/milestone1#acknowledgments)

 The idea for this project came to me when I wanted to see a list of coffee shops in different towns and counties on one website.
-Unfortunately I found this difficult, as I had to do multiple searches to find what I wanted.
-On my weekend bike rides I have discovered lots of coffee shops, and some of them have a theme, which I have inscluded in this website.
+Unfortunately, I found this difficult, as I had to do multiple searches to find what I wanted.
+On my weekend bike rides over the years I have discovered lots of coffee shops, and some of them have a theme, which I have included in this website.

 I wanted to change that by creating a website that is easy to use and has information and links to cafes in different towns and counties.

 ### UX

-This website is for both the young and old who want to find out information about cafes quickly and easily.
-When they come to the website they can choose between three counties, which are East Sussex, Kent and Surrey.
-After clicking on one of the options in the counties dropdown menu in the navigation menu they will see the cafes for that county with an image of the cafe, a description and information about the place split up into four information cards.
-Each information card provides easy to see and read infomation to help the user select a cafe.
+This website is for both the young and old who want to find out about cafes quickly and easily.
+When they visit the website, they can choose between three counties, which are East Sussex, Kent and Surrey.
+After clicking on one of the three options in the counties dropdown menu in the navigation menu, they will see the cafes for that county.
+Each cafe has an image, a description and opening hours.
+Below this there are three clear and easy to read information cards.
 The first information card provides at a glance information, such as outdoor seating, public transport links and the food available.
-The next information card is how to find us, which has the cafe pinned on Google Maps.
+The second information card is how to find us, which has the cafe pinned on Google Maps.
 The map can be expanded to fill a browser tab or be opened in the Google Maps app.
-The next information card contains the opening hours and the final information card contains the contact us detials.
-This includes the address, phone number, email address and website link.
+The third information card contains the contact us details, which includes the address, phone number, email address and website link.

 * As a user type, I want to perform an action, so that I can achieve a goal